-    The totality of human experience of one’s being in the world.
+The totality of human experience of one’s in the world.
 This refers to the individual’s frame of reference that can only be known to that person.

-The organized conceptual gestalt composed of perceptions of the characteristics of the “I” or “ME” and the perceptions of the relationship of the “I” and “ME” to others and to various aspects of life.
+The organized conceptual gestalt is composed of perceptions of the characteristics of the “I” or “ME” and the perceptions of the relationship of the “I” and “ME” to others and various aspects of life.

 10 Carative Factors